 Not only do I eat fewer calories naturally, but paying attention to how food make me feel had helped me make healthier food choices.

 One of the few things my pediatrician insisted on was drinking tons of water.
-Since I’m never without my trusty, (very banged-up) Hydroflask (the BEST water bottle ever), it hasn’t been a problem.
+Since I’m never without my trusty (and very banged-up) Hydroflask, it hasn’t been a problem.

-As your body adjusts to a new eating pattern, don’t overdo your exercise routine.
+As your body adjusts to a new eating pattern, don’t overdo your exercise routine at the beginning.
 While you should certainly exercise regularly, gradually increase your intensity so as not to shock your body.

 When I started, I would exercise a few days a week for 25 minutes (doing this workout program).
-As I grew accustomed to IF, I now do a pretty intense weekly regime (heavy weights and HIIT cardio at the gym 3 days a week and running 2-3 days a week).
+As I grew accustomed to IF, I upped my game.
+Now I do a pretty intense weekly regime of heavy weights, HIIT, and running.

 Experts recommend exercising immediately before breaking your fast in order to reap the greatest metabolic benefits.